adjust/cocos2dx_sdk/doc/android/android.md

 This is the Cocos2d-x SDK of adjust™.
 You can read more about adjust™ at adjust.com.

-## Basic integration into Cocos2d-x iOS project
+## Basic integration into Cocos2d-x Android project

-We will describe the steps to integrate the adjust SDK into your Cocos2d-x iOS project.
+We will describe the steps to integrate the adjust SDK into your Cocos2d-x Android project.

 ### 1. Get the SDK